bump-sh/docs/src/_product-updates/2025-11-19-new-search-experience-10-times-faster.md

 ![Search result item overhaul](/images/changelog/new-search-experience-result-item.png)

 ### Performance
-On average, search speed has been increased by a factor of 7.
-This is particularly visible on larger hubs and complex documentations, moving from almost a second to a few hundred milliseconds.
+On average, search speed has been increased by a factor of 10.
+This is particularly visible on larger hubs and complex documentations, moving from almost a second to a few milliseconds.

 ![Comparison between the new search and the old search](/images/changelog/new-search-experience-performance.gif)